Zycheng114514/The-Relationship-Between-Mental-Health-Provider-Density-and-Online-Emotion/README.md

 1.  **Main Scripts (e.g., `01_...`, `02_...`):** Run these in numerical order to produce the final results.
 2.  **Assistance Scripts (e.g., `01a_...`, `01b_...`):** These scripts handle supplementary tasks or data cleaning.
 They are helpful for understanding the workflow but are not the primary drivers of the final output..

+## Other things to notice
+1.  ** the sample data used to train the model to identify unrelated observations from all posts is not sampled from the all_word corpus(observation that contain direct words and non-direct words).
+For 8000 observations, 4000 observations are sampled from observations that contain depression and suicide related words, while another 4000 observations are sampled from direct-word corpus.
+The final sample dataset has been deduplicated.